MicrosoftDocs/visualstudio-docs/docs/debugger/using-the-intellitrace-stand-alone-collector.md

   - You can reduce startup time by disabling events that aren't relevant to the app.
 For example, disable Windows Workflow events for apps that don't use Windows Workflow.

-  - You can improve both startup and runtime performance by disabling registry events for apps that access the registry but don't show problems with registry settings.
+  - You can improve both startup and run-time performance by disabling registry events for apps that access the registry but don't show problems with registry settings.

 - Review the modules in the collection plan for which IntelliTrace collects data.
 Edit the collection plan to include only the modules that interest you: